When ending a marriage, most people immediately think of divorce. It’s not the only way, however. Annulment is another potential option.

 This is a big draw for many people.

-If you are claiming an annulment on fraud or other particularly moving factual situations, you may find the court more likely to rule in your favor.
+If you seek an annulment on fraud or other particularly moving factual situations, you may find the court more likely to rule in your favor.

 This is an important piece to consider.